NuGet/Home/designs/ClientDevProcess.md

 - Link: https://github.com/NuGet/Home#workspaces/nuget-client-team-55aec9a240305cf007585881/roadmap?repos=29996513

-One of the main additions in this proposal is that it adds explicit tracking of OKRs into our ZenHub process.
+One of the main additions in this proposal is that it adds (indirect) tracking of OKRs into our ZenHub process.
 The way this works is by using ZenHub's Roadmap feature.

-Each quarter, a new Project should be created for each quarterly Objective, and labeled as such.
-Inside each Project should be any Epics created for those particular KRs, with dates adjusted appropriately.
-Additionally, a "Non-KR Work" Project should be created, with any non-KR epics, such as bugfixes and such.
+Each quarter, Epics should be created for particular public KRs (internally associated with Objectives, but we don't publish this), with dates adjusted appropriately.
 Ideally, all work will exist under some quarterly epic and be displayed on the roadmap.
+While we want to hide the mechanics of OKRs from public view, it is still useful to communicate with each other, and with the larger community, about what work we have scheduled on the roadmap, and how complete that work is.
+The Roadmap feature is perfect for this!

 ## Epic Tracking